-- Application Note (CAPP): There are some auditable events which may not be associated with a user, such as failed login attempts.
+There are some auditable events which may not be associated with a user, such as failed login attempts.
 It is acceptable that such events do not include a user identity.
-In the case of failed login attempts it is also acceptable not to record the attempted identity in cases where that attempted identity could be misdirected authentication data; for example when the user may have been out of sync and typed a password in place of a user identifier. - Rationale (CAPP): O.AUDITING calls for individual accountability (i.e., "TOE users") whenever security-relevant actions occur.
-This component requires every auditable event to be associated with an individual user. - Application Note:The TOE maintains a "Login ID", which is inherited by every new process spawned.
-This allows to obtain the "real" originator of an event, regardless if he has changed his real and / or effective user ID e. g. using the su command or executing a setuid or setgid program.
+In the case of failed login attempts it is also acceptable not to record the attempted identity in cases where that attempted identity could be misdirected authentication data; for example when the user may have been out of sync and typed a password in place of a user identifier.

+O.AUDITING calls for individual accountability (i.e., "TOE users") whenever securityrelevant actions occur.
+This component requires every auditable event to be associated with an individual user.

+The TOE maintains a "Login ID", which is inherited by every new process spawned.
+This allows including the "real" originator of an event in the audit record, regardless if he has changed his real and / or effective user ID e. g. using the su command or executing a SUID or SGID program.